Virginia Tech® home

 As a volunteer and a philanthropist, John Grado has given unselfishly of his time and his funds.
 For each of the last seven years, he has provided all materials and real estate for the construction of a Habitat for Humanity House.
 He is a major program supporter for the Marco Island Hospital.
 At Virginia Tech, he has provided several scholarships to student-athletes, and contributed to several other programs of the University.
 In his home department of Industrial and Systems Engineering, in addition to endowing several academic scholarships, in 1987 he established the John Grado Endowed Professorship, which has been held by Paul Torgersen, Marvin Agee, and John Casali.

-He has been honored with the VT Distinguished Alumni Award, election to the College of Academy of Engineering Excellence, and the Industrial and Systems Engineering Agee Distinguished Alumni Award.
+He has been honored with the Virginia Tech Distinguished Alumni Award, election to the College of Academy of Engineering Excellence, and the Industrial and Systems Engineering Agee Distinguished Alumni Award.